infobloxopen/themis/README.md

 Condition is rule field which can be any boolean expression (for example see above "Rule with all its fields").
 Following functions available to make such expression:
 - **equal** - expects two arguments, where the result is true if the arguments are equal.
 The two arguments can be:
     - both strings
+    - both list of strings, in which case, the comparison will be performed checking equality of the index and value for all elements in both lists.
+    - both set of strings, in which case, the comparison will be performed checking equality of the value for all elements in both sets.
     - both integers, in which case, the comparison will be performed using integer arithmetic.
     - both floats, in which case, the comparison will be performed using floating point arithmetic.
     - a float and an integer, in which case, the integer is promoted to float before floating point arithmetic is applied.